This is so easy and delicious and most will have everything they need to make it on hand. LOVE THAT!

 - In a 4 quart saucepan over medium-high heat saute jalapeno and onion for 1 minute.

-- Stir in carrot and celery.
+- Stir in carrot and celery and cook for a minute or two.

 - Mix water with chicken bouillon, and cornstarch until smooth pour into saucepan.